-The Open Canoe Level 2 Beginner’s Course is TBC
+The Open Canoe Level 2 Beginner’s Course takes place on the weekend of the 16th/17th June 2018

-The course fee covers the training course itself, membership of the club until the end Feb 2018, and use of all club equipment.
+The learn to open canoe course fee covers the training course itself, membership of the club until the end Feb 2019, and use of all club equipment.

 Further details of the courses are below.